 Hi hi!
 Just popping in to share the recipe for this Cheesy Garlic Bread!
 I tested and made this a bunch of times over the last few weeks, and I am just so excited to share the recipe with you.

-This Garlic Bread is the perfect accompaniment to any meal.
+This Garlic Bread is the perfect accompaniment to any meal, and is especially good served alongside a lasagna or soup.
 It is perfectly cheesy and garlicky, and the dough is soft and chewy.
 The detroit style pizza dough has an overnight rest so you can prepare this ahead of time and have perfect homemade cheesy garlic bread from scratch.

 Garlic Bread with Homemade Pizza Dough

 This Cheesy Garlic Bread is made with a no knead Detroit Style Pizza Dough, which is a riff on my focaccia recipe.
 The dough has an overnight rise, then is left to rise again the next day.
 There are a few steps but the overall process is so worth it!